Russian Seasons in Germany. German Classics in Russia

 The Russian Seasons in Germany.
 German Classics in Russia project, a major musical and educational initiative supported by Gazprom and Germany’s VNG Verbundnetz Gas, was implemented over 2016.

-Over the last few years, the initiative has become a tradition.
-In 2016, the project was conducted under the auspices of the Russian Ministries of Culture and Foreign Affairs, the Embassy of Russia in Germany, and the Embassy of Germany in Russia.
+The project was conducted under the auspices of the Russian Ministries of Culture and Foreign Affairs, the Embassy of Russia in Germany, and the Embassy of Germany in Russia.

 In addition to the Rachmaninov Trio, the project featured: